MilanTodorovic/LibraryProject/README.md

 <h1>Updates</h1>
 <h2>Version 1.3</h2>
 Some radical changes in the structure of the Main.py file.
-The Window class broke down into multiple classes, each for every individual ttk.Notebook frame.
+The <b>Window</b> class broken down into multiple classes, each for every individual <b>ttk.Notebook</b> frame.
 This might result in some bugs, but I hope it won't.